Chao-Z/Horizontal_gene_transfer_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-Assuming have two fasta files of different protein sequences database with name Prepare_A.fa and Prepare_B.fa respectively.
-The Prepare_A.fa is the background proteins and from close organisms with the studing species, and Prepare_B is from the potential donate organisms.
+Assuming having two fasta files of different protein sequences database with name Prepare_A.fa and Prepare_B.fa, respectively, the Prepare_A.fa is the background proteins and from close organisms with the studing species, and Prepare_B is from the potential donate organisms.

 1 For clearly distinguish two different protein sequences, using following commands to change the name of sequences and then combine it: